MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-visual-studio-and-uwp.md

 ![add new reference in VS](../images/getting_started/get-started-vs-add-ref.png)

 #### Windows 10 SDK version 10.0.15063 or lower

 If you want to use Connected Storage or Secure Sockets, you will need to install the Xbox Live Platforms Extensions SDK before you can add references to your project.
-You can do this by:
+You can do this as follows:

 1. Download and extract the [Xbox Live Platform Extensions SDK](http://aka.ms/xblextsdk).
 2. Once extracted, run the included MSI file that matches the Windows 10 SDK version that you are using.

 After you have installed the Xbox Live Platform Extensions SDK, you will need to add a reference to it in Visual Studio.
-You can do this by:
+You can do this as follows:

 1. In the **Solution Explorer**, right click on the **References** node and pick **Add Reference...**
 2. On the left side of the **Reference Manager** dialog, select **Universal Windows** > **Extensions**.
 3. In the list that appears, search for **Windows Desktop Extensions for UWP** and select the checkbox next to the version that matches your Windows 10 SDK.
 4. Click **OK**.

 ### 4. Associate your Visual Studio project with your UWP app